When does the IRS file a lien?

 If you have a lot of other debt, you might want to look at a Bankruptcy instead of an Offer In Compromise.

 Not sure what to do and need help with your back due tax debt?
-Give us a call at (888) 515-4829 or fill out the contact form on our website here.
+Fill out the contact form on our website here.
 One of our expert tax attorneys will consult you for free for 15 minutes with no obligation.

 This is not intended to be legal advice and is for information purposes only.